telerik/winforms-docs/gridview/save-and-load-layout/advanced.md

 {{endregion}}

->note Clearing the default settings would require all the serialization meta data to be loaded manually.
+>tip Clearing the default settings would require all the serialization meta data to be loaded manually.
 >

 The first property to add for serialization is the MasterGridViewTemplate, which contains RadGridView’s data and its structure.
 Please note that the MasterGridViewTemplate property is of type GridViewTemplate and that the __DesignerSerializationVisibilityAttribute__ works exactly as the standard Microsoft .NET Framework attribute.